myothiha/obsidian/Ph.D/Retrieval Augmented Generation/Idea for RAG in Ecommerce/RAG in E-commerce Product Search (Ph.D Proposal).md

 We need to evaluate perform several evaluation on different components and different aspect of the proposed to make sure it usable in the real world E-commerce setting.
 There are several evaluation dimension for this system.
 1. Context Relevance: evaluate how the proposed system fetch products and offers relevant to the user queries.
 We can use nDCG@10, MRR, Success@1, Recall@k for the measurement of relevancy.
-2. Efficiency: evaluate average response times and energy consumption for the queries.
+2. Efficiency (Latency): evaluate average response times and energy consumption for the queries.
 3. Robustness: check the noise tolerance of the proposed system.
 4. Cost & Throughput: Euro per 1k queries, tokens/query for paid LLMs.